Contraceptive vaginal ring

 Disadvantages:

-- Sometimes you may have side effects.
+- Sometimes you may have side effects such as headaches and tender breasts.

 - You could forget to insert a new ring after 4 weeks.